Ollson2921/cperms_ins_enc/README.rst

 Using cperms_ins_enc
 ========================

 The cperms_ins_enc module uses the comb_spec_searcher module.
 To find a specification for a set of pattern avoiding Cayley permutations we first create a searcher.
-There are five different types;
+There are five different types:

     - ```VerticalSearcher``` for vertical insertion of Cayley permutations,
     - ```HorizontalSearcher``` for horizontal insertion of Cayley permutations,
     - ```RGFVerticalSearcher``` for vertical insertion of restricted growth functions,